VlaTam/VlaTam/README.md

 ABOUT

-I have been working as a Java developer for over five years at companies like T-Digital and T-Systems.
+I have been working as a Java developer for over six years at companies like T-Digital and T-Systems.
 During this time, I’ve been involved in various projects in the automotive and telecom industries, gaining hands-on experience with the Agile methodology and the full software development lifecycle.
 My responsibilities have included managing releases, clarifying business requirements, and defining development tasks.

 I have experience migrating monolithic applications to microservices, optimizing performance for high-load environments, and implementing authentication as a service.
 Additionally, I’ve worked with DevOps solutions, setting up CI/CD pipelines, and designing real-time event-driven architectures.
 Throughout my career, I’ve had the opportunity to work both independently as the sole developer on a project and as part of large development teams, adapting to different team dynamics and workflows.